Australia-China monthly wrap-up: January 2020 | Perspectives: Australia-China - the year ahead

 Elena Collinson is a senior researcher at the Australia-China Relations Institute, the University of Technology Sydney.

-Professor James Laurenceson is Acting Director of the Australia-China Relations Institute at the University of Technology Sydney.
+Professor James Laurenceson is Director of the Australia-China Relations Institute at the University of Technology Sydney.

 Lanai Scarr, 'Porter: It is our way or Huawei', The West Australian, January 31 2020, p11.